The Dead (Joyce short story): Plot summary

 As the party winds down, the guests filter out, and Gabriel prepares to leave.
 He finds his wife standing, apparently lost in thought, at the top of the stairs.
 In another room Bartell D'Arcy sings "The Lass of Aughrim".
 The Conroys leave; and Gabriel is excited, for it has been a long time since he and Gretta have had a night in a hotel to themselves.
-When they arrive at the hotel, Gabriel's aspirations of passionate lovemaking are conclusively dashed by Gretta's lack of interest.
+When they arrive at the hotel, Gabriel's aspirations of passionate sex are conclusively dashed by Gretta's lack of interest.
 He presses her about what is bothering her, and she admits that she is "thinking about that song, The Lass of Aughrim".
 She admits that it reminds her of someone, a young man named Michael Furey, who had courted her in her youth in Galway.
 He used to sing "The Lass of Aughrim" for her.
 Furey died at seventeen, early in their relationship; and she had been very much in love with him.
 She believes that it was his insistence on coming to meet her in the winter and the rain, while already sick, that killed him.
 After telling these things to Gabriel, Gretta becomes overpowered with emotion, heaving great sobs as she lies down on the bed, falling asleep crying.
 At first, Gabriel is shocked and dismayed that there was something of such significance in his wife's life that he never knew about.
 He ponders the role of the countless dead in living people's lives, and observes that everyone he knows, himself included, will one day only be a memory.
 He finds in this fact a profound affirmation of life.
 Gabriel stands at the window, watching the snow fall; and the narrative expands past him, edging into the surreal, and encompassing the entirety of Ireland.
 As the story ends, we are told that "His soul swooned slowly, as he heard the snow falling faintly through the universe, and faintly falling, like the descent of their last end, upon all the living and the dead".